 - on a Trade related bursary scheme with an organisation like the National Trust or Prince’s Foundation

-Upon enrollment on our Specialist Upskilling or Specialist Applied-Skills Programmes you will be asked about assessment.
+Upon enrolment on our Experienced Worker or Specialist Applied-Skills Programmes you will be asked about assessment.
 Participants on our courses don’t have to do their assessment with us i.e. they can do the course element with us and have an Assessor from elsewhere, but it is usual to both do the course and be assessed by us.

 Our team currently has 2 accredited Assessors: John Munro (Wood occupations, Stonemasonry, Dry Stone Walling) and Alan Creasey (Wood Occupations).
 Two other members of our team are beginning the process of qualifying as accredited Assessors in Wood Occupations and Stonemasonry respectively.